IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :MDCLogPath
 +++++++++++

 Sets the path where the raw Make Data Count logs are stored before being processed.
 If not set, no logs will be created for Make Data Count.
+See also the :doc:`/admin/make-data-count` section of the Admin Guide.

-``curl -X PUT -d '/Users/admin/glassfish4/glassfish/domains/domain1/logs' http://localhost:8080/api/admin/settings/:MDCLogPath``
+``curl -X PUT -d '/usr/local/glassfish4/glassfish/domains/domain1/logs' http://localhost:8080/api/admin/settings/:MDCLogPath``

 :Languages
 ++++++++++